-- 33.2 There shall be no transfer or assignment of an interest in Name First Nation Land without the written consent of Council, except for: - (a) transfers between Members; - (b) transfers that occur by operation of law, including transfers of estate by testamentary disposition; and - (c) transfers in accordance with the matrimonial real property on reserve law.
+- 33.2 There shall be no transfer or assignment of an interest in Sheshegwaning First Nation Land without the written consent of Council, except for: - (a) transfers between Members; - (b) Subject to s.
+32.3, transfers that occur by operation of law, including transfers of estate by testamentary disposition; and - (c) transfers in accordance with the Matrimonial Real Property on Reserve Law.